Burnes fans 10 straight to tie record, Brewers rip Cubs 10-0

 Arrieta lost his seventh straight decision, allowing eight runs in on 11 hits in four innings.
 Since his last win on May 25, the 2015 Cy Young Award winner has a 9.92 ERA in 11 starts.

+The Brewers sprayed the ball around the field for eight hits in the first.

+“They found a hole whether it was in in the infield or outfield,” Arrieta said.
+“Not a lot of the balls were hit hard and with Corbin on the mound, a couple of runs is all they’re going to need.”

-Brewers right fielder Avasaíl Garcia exited with a bruised left hand in the first after he swung at an inside pitch and the ball struck him.
+Brewers right fielder Avisaíl Garcia exited with a bruised left hand in the first after he swung at an inside pitch and the ball struck him.
+He’s day-to-day, Counsell said.

 Taylor replaced Garcia at the plate.
 Taylor lined a single to right to drive in Milwaukee’s fourth run.